Hiking Hocking Hills, Ohio Best Trails and Top Tips

 The Grandma Gatewood hiking trail is an out-and-back trek that begins at Old Man’s Cave and ends at Ash Cave.
 It is marked on some maps at the Buckeye Trail Hocking Hills Trek.

 From Old Man’s Cave, the trail follows Old Man’s Creek.
-This is the most heavily trafficked section of the trail.
+This is the most heavily trafficked section.
 Once the trail turns away at the Hemlock Swinging Bridge (now following Queer Creek toward Cedar Falls), there are fewer crowds and hikers are immersed in astounding beauty.

 Fishing at Rose Lake, Hocking Hills, Ohio

-This route starts at Old Man’s Cave and continues to Cedar Falls (which we think is the best part of the Grandma Gatewood trail).
+This route starts at Old Man’s Cave and continues to Cedar Falls (which we believe is the best part of the Grandma Gatewood Trail).
 At Cedar Falls, jump onto the Hocking Hills Gorge Overlook Trail.

-The wide, flat Gorge Overlook Trail leads to Rose Lake (and there are trails along the shoreline if you want to explore more) and crosses Rose Dam.
-Beyond the lake, the trail follows the edge of the cliff, crosses an A-Frame bridge and leads back to the Visitor Center at Old Man’s Cave.
+This wide, flat trail leads to Rose Lake and crosses Rose Dam.
+Beyond the lake, the route follows the edge of the cliff, crosses an A-Frame bridge and leads back to the Visitor Center at Old Man’s Cave.

 #5 Conkles Hollow Hocking Hills, Ohio